Introduction to Historic O&CSS Videos

 2010 Annual Dinner

 This final clip shows scenes from the 2010 annual dinner in the Naval Club, London.
-The dinner now takes place after the annual Generations Event, normally in Oxford.
+The dinner now takes place after the annual Generations Event.